 Most important issue we need to answer and fix comes first.
 Can we upload 4K videos to YouTube?

 Short answer is that YES, YouTube supports 4K video uploading.
-But the question is that "Do we have to upload videos to YouTube in 4K resolution?
+But the question is that do we have to upload videos to YouTube in 4K resolution?
 How to upload 4k video on YouTube?

-Part 1.
-Why Should You Upload Video to YouTube in 4K
+- Why Should You Upload 4K Video on YouTube

 Higher search ranking